• Features

 Image via Omnisend

-4. Configure display triggers
+Configure triggers and targeting

 Open the Behavior tab, located next to Theme settings, to set display rules: